Rossman360/journal/readme.md

 play at Five Walnut, but she indicated that she was very very tired, so I backed out, which she said she appreciated.
 It does make me wonder, but it's definitely not worth over-wondering.
 I'm just not sure what I'm going to do with my evening.
 Spending money on food sounds fun, but saving money and saying home seems much more wise.

+. . .

+And stay home I did.
+I got my SSH and SSHFS working under my new operating system.
+I never fully understood what the error was, nor the solution, but a bit of brute force copypasta and trying everything seemed to work eventually.
+I laid in bed for a while and then decided to title all of the Scott memos, convert them to mp3 and host them on my bluehost server.
+Before that, I looked at the Sea Picro reset circuit, noticed it was complicated and went to lay in the bed.

+	-X.IV-

+I woke up at 930 after long intense dreams of seemingly remembering I had helped Sunny bury a body.
+I also posted up printed labels with QR codes that would load songs for somebody as they were leaving our complex.
+I played Wordle, swiped on the dating apps, checked social media, Discord, got up, went downstairs, made coffee, laid in the hammock and felt totally blissed out.
+My life may not be this way forever, but everything is good right now.
+I made a second cup of coffee, reviewed my browser history and wrote in my journal.